cambrian-mllm/cambrian/dataengine/README.md

-Overall flow:
+# Overall Workflow
-python generate_topics.py
-python wikiflow.py
-python generate_qa.py
-python generate_vqa.py

-Explanation:
+- `python generate_topics.py`
+- `python wikiflow.py`
+- `python generate_qa.py`
+- `python generate_vqa.py`

+## Explanation

+### 1. Input Specification
-1. Give inputs in input_fields_subfields.txt in the form of {Field}: {Subfields list}.
-We have generated our fields and subfields list using GPT-4 but this can be manually given
+Provide inputs in `input_fields_subfields.txt` in the format `{Field}: {Subfields list}`.
+These can be generated using GPT-4 or manually specified.

-Topics generation:
+### Topics Generation
-2. Run generate_topics.py to generate topics.
-Don’t forget to replace the openai key with yours
+2. Execute `generate_topics.py` to generate topics.
+Remember to replace the OpenAI key with your own.
- 3. We noticed that gpt output needs postprocessing sometimes, in that case, you can use topics_postprocess1.py to clean it and store to post_x file.
-We tried handling multiple formats in this.
-Then run topics_postprocess2.py to store to original file if you think the file looks good to do.
-We wantedly kept it separate so that you can view the file before overriding and maybe tweak the postprocessing as necessary so that it becomes easier for future.
+3. GPT output sometimes requires postprocessing.
+In such cases, use `topics_postprocess1.py` to clean the data and store it in `post_x` files.
+Multiple formats can be handled.
+4. Optionally, run `topics_postprocess2.py` to save the cleaned data back to the original file if the modifications are satisfactory.
-5. Post this, we will have a topics folder with two jsons files, each for one field. {field}.json is dictionary of {subfield}:{topics list}
+5. After processing, the topics will be saved in a folder with two JSON files, each for one field.
+The format is `{field}.json` containing a dictionary of `{subfield}:{topics list}`.

-Wikidata Generation:
+### Wikidata Generation
-6. We now generate wikidata based on topics from field.json using wikiflow.py.
-While generating wiki data, make sure to replace the GOOGLE_API_KEY and GOOGLE_SE_ID in get_google_search_results function.
-Post this, we will have {subfield}.json files in wikilinks, each with dictoniary of {topic}: {list of wikilinks}.
-We also have data folder with underlying folders, each folder for a subfield and inside each folder, we have one file per topic, containing the data extracted from the wiki links for that topic.
+6. Use `wikiflow.py` to generate wikidata based on topics from `field.json`.
+Be sure to update the `GOOGLE_API_KEY` and `GOOGLE_SE_ID` in the `get_google_search_results` function.
+7. The output will be `{subfield}.json` files containing dictionaries of `{topic}: {list of wikilinks}`.
+Each subfield will have its folder with individual files for each topic, containing data extracted from the wiki links.

-Dataset Generation:
+### Dataset Generation
-8. First we generate_qa.py.
-Create your own user agent and openapi key.
-It's multi processing code and can handle large no. of processes.
-I only ran 30 examples per field for the demo, but you can run the full set.
-Post this, we have images folder with one folder for each field and qadata folder, with one file for each field.
+8. Start by running `generate_qa.py` with your own user agent and OpenAI key.
+This script is designed for multiprocessing and can handle a large number of processes.
+Initially, 30 examples per field were run for demonstration, but it can be scaled up.
-9. Post process using generate_vqa.py to ensure that the image_id and the json data are matched, this sits in this vqa folder and the images in images folder.
+9. Post-processing is done with `generate_vqa.py` to ensure that `image_id` and JSON data are correctly matched.
+This data is stored in the `vqa` folder, with associated images in the `images` folder.